-- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding system 'My Concern' and passed without delay to the DSL. - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
+- Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
 Child protection records will record facts and not personal opinions.
 A body map will be completed if injuries have been observed. - If there is an immediate safeguarding concern the member of staff will consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome. - Child protection records will be kept confidential and stored securely.
-Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the school.
+Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in school.
 Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL. - All child protection records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover as soon as possible.
-Child Protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support. - Where the school receives child protection files, the DSL will ensure key staff such as the special educational needs co-ordinators (SENCOs), will be made aware of relevant information as required.
+Child Protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support. - Where the Tunbury Primary receives child protection files, the DSL will ensure key staff such as the special educational needs co-ordinators (SENCOs)/ named person with oversight for SEN, will be made aware of relevant information as required.